AfshinEfati/laravel-module-generator/docs/configuration.md

 ],
 ```

 Paths are relative to `app/` (tests use project-root paths).
-Update them once and every subsequent `make:module` call honours the new structure.【F:src/config/module-generator.php†L19-L53】
+Update them once and every subsequent `make:module` call honours the new structure.

 ## Toggle default behaviours